 Now Tom's working copy is out of date.
 Update operation will pull Jerry’s latest changes from the repository and will update Tom's working copy.

 Similarly one can delete files/directories.
-Delete operation immediately deletes file from working copy, but actual deletion of file added to the pending change-list and changes made to the repository after commit operation.Rename operation changes the name of the file/directory.
-Move operation is used to move files/directories from one place to another in a repository tree.
+Delete operation immediately deletes file from the working copy, but actual deletion of the file is added to the pending change-list and changes are made to the repository after the commit operation.

-Let us suppose one has made changes to his working copy, but now he want to throw away these changes.
-In this situation revert operation will help.
+Let us suppose one has made changes to his working copy, but now, he wants to throw away these changes.
+In this situation, 'revert' operation will help.

 Revert operation reverts the modifications that have been made to the working copy.
 It is possible to revert one or more files/directories.
 Also it is possible to revert the whole working copy.
 In this case, the 'revert' operation will destroy the pending change-list and will bring the working copy back to its original state.

 Conflicts can occur at the time of merging.
 'Merge' operation automatically handles everything that can be done safely.
 Everything else is considered as conflict.
 For example, "hello.c" file was modified in branch and deleted in another branch.
 Such a situation requires a person to make the decision.
 The 'resolve' operation is used to help the user figure out things and to inform VCS about the ways of handling the conflicts.

 'Commit' operation is used to apply changes from the working copy to the repository.
 This operation modifies the repository and other developers can see these changes by updating their working copy.

 Before commit, one has to add files/directories to the pending change-list.
 This is the place where changes wait to be committed.
 With commit, we usually provide a log message to explain why someone made changes.
 This log message becomes a part of the history of the repository.
 Commit is an atomic operation, which means either the entire commit succeeds or it is rolled back.
 Users never see half-finished commit.